yetessam/orange-heart-image-addressing/docs/design_doc.md

 ### Building Blocks

+#### Images

+Selected PNG.

+See the optimal-device-dimensions.csv for optimal image dimensions for varying devices.
+Consider automating image generation so that we can switch to SVG easily.
+Consider using DITA keys from day one for image addressing so that if we switch to SVG from PNG, its super easy.

 #### Technologies
 - HTML5, CSS3, JavaScript, Knowledge Graphs support (RDF?
 RDFa for embedding RDF, Property Graph databases?)